 Exploring Perfume Types — A Fragrance Lover’s Guide

-The perfume concentration is the percentage of aromatic materials (aka the "juice") in a fragrance.
-For example, an Eau de Parfum generally contains between fifteen and twenty percent perfume concentration, while a Parfum (also known as an Extrait de Parfum) contains between twenty and forty percent.
+What is perfume concentration?
+Perfume concentration is the percentage of aromatic materials (aka the "juice") in a fragrance.
+For example, an Eau de Parfum generally contains between fifteen and twenty percent perfume concentration, while a Parfum (also known as Extrait de Parfum) contains between twenty and forty percent.
 This difference in percentage is what makes an Eau de Parfum somewhat lighter in character, and also less costly, than a Parfum.

 The amount of perfume concentration affects a scent's longevity as well.
 An Eau de Parfum will typically last four to five hours on the skin, while a Parfum will last for six to eight hours or longer.